psych2go-devs/psych2go-bot/README.md

 Psych2Go Bot (Psi) does useful and fun stuff writen in [TypeScript][typescript-webpage] ([JavaScript][javascript-webpage]) ([NodeJS][nodejs-webpage])

+# Dependencies

+Psych2Go Bot uses DiscordJS 13+ which requires [NodeJS][nodejs-webpage] 16.6+.
+Make sure your NodeJS version is even or higher

 # How does this work?

 Clone this project using `git`